DootLord/WEBSCRIPT-Dashboard_770117/README.md

 ### *Use*
 To change news source, access the options pannel in the top right of the screen and from the dropdown box, select a source you would like.
 After closing the options pane the news source should be updated to use the new source.
 To access a direct source click on the news artical and a new tab or window should open.

+### Misc features
+Any two pannels can be swapped around by clicking on the circles found on the top right side of any pannel.
+Clicking once will select the pannel, and clicking on another will peform the swap.